Summit photography provided by Stephen Lang

 Submitted projects will be evaluated on the basis of five rubrics: (1) how many topic issue questions have been answered?; (2) how well (in depth) a selected topic is covered; (3) is there an original research and/or a creative contribution to a project?; (4) have students presented their own ideas about the future of Long Island and/or solutions to the issues?; (5) the quality of presentation and the quality of content integration.

 We encourage additional research and original contributions by students.
 Original art and video projects can relate to topics but we do not expect these to contain answers to all topic questions.
+Original science research papers are welcome.
 Creative exploration of a topic by students is highly valued by the Selection Committee.